-- Choose an esports team or league at the professional or college level that you want to support a healthy mental lifestyle. - Research and create a map of what their work week looks like along with daily lifestyle. - · Choose to either: - Promote the positive attributes of the team or league, highlighting 2-4 specific qualities and/or practices. - Raise concerns about 2-4 qualities and/or practices that may lead to a toxic or fixed mindset culture. - Cite 2-4 references that supports the core ideas used in designing the above plan.
+- Choose an esports team or league at the professional or college level that you want to support a healthy mental lifestyle. - Research and create a map of what their work week looks like along with daily lifestyle. - Choose to either: - Promote the positive attributes of the team or league, highlighting 2-4 specific qualities and/or practices.